-Based on the above factors, sales or income budget is developed at first.
+Based on the above factors, a sales or income budget is developed at first.
 The reason is all the expenses shall be based on the sales projection made by the organization.

 Once the budget for sales or income is developed, the expense budget is prepared.
-The expenses have to be estimated based on the sales and the past trends in the tax regulations, interest rates on borrowing.
+The expenses have to be estimated based on the sales and, the past trends in the tax regulations, interest rates on borrowing.
 There are three types of expenses;

 - Variable cost – these cost changes with the change in sales.

-- Fixed cost – the fixed overheads which remain fixed such as rent of factory or machinery is fixed irrespective of the production.
+- Fixed cost – the fixed overheads which remain fixed, such as rent of factory or machinery is fixed irrespective of the production.

 Financial Accounting helps in developing the operating budget in many ways.